Persephone, the robot guide, leads visitors in a Greek cave

-Billed as the world's first robot tour guide inside a cave, Persephone has been welcoming visitors since mid-July to the Alistrati Cave in northern Greece, 135 kilometers (84 miles) northeast of the city of Thessaloniki.
+Billed as the world’s first robot tour guide inside a cave, Persephone has been welcoming visitors since mid-July to the Alistrati Cave in northern Greece, 84 miles northeast of the city of Thessaloniki.

-The multilingual robot covers the first 150 meters (roughly 500 feet) of the part of the cave that is open to the public.
-In the remaining 750 meters (2,400 feet), a human guide takes over.
+The multilingual robot covers the first roughly 500 feet of the part of the cave that is open to the public.
+In the remaining 2,400 feet, a human guide takes over.

 The robot was named Persephone because, according to one version of the ancient Greek myth, it was in a nearby plain that Pluto — the god of the underworld who was also known as Hades — abducted Persephone, with the consent of her father Zeus, to take her as his wife.